Tkodvv/My-personal-discord-moderation-bot/README.md

 - `/roleinfo` - Detailed role information and permissions
 - `/ping` or `!ping` - Check bot latency and response time
 - `/uptime` - Show how long the bot has been running
+- `/joined` - Show when a member joined the server
+- `/roles` - Show all server roles or a specific member's roles
+- `/whois` - Detailed information about any user
+- `/stats` - Comprehensive server statistics

 ### ⚙️ Administrative Commands
 - `/say` or `!say` - Make the bot send custom messages